Roasted chickpeas or Bhuna Chana Recipe

 Maharashtra - Sweet & Energy Snack

-Harbhara (also paired with jaggery).
+Harbhara (also paired with jaggery)

-Widely Used: Mixture of chana and jaggery
+Common used as: Mixture of chana and jaggery

 Taste Profile: Sweet and nutty